 After passing the seminar skills competencies, students will have a clinical rotation as a member of the surgical team under direct supervision.
 The rotation gives the student the opportunity to build on didactic and clinical skills learned in the seminar.
 It focuses on minimally complex and specialty surgical procedures that take place in a clinical facility.
-This rotation is 24 hours per week over the last 5 weeks of SUR E111.
-Corequisite SUR E109 & SUR E110.
+This rotation is 24 hours per week over the last 5 weeks of SUR\ E111.
+Corequisite SUR\ E109 & SUR\ E110.
 The contact hours are 8 for the first 10 weeks and then 24 for the last 5 weeks of the course.

-SUR E211 - Clinical Experience I
+SUR\ E211 - Clinical Surgical Experience I (6 credits)

-Prerequisite(s): SUR E109, SUR E110, & SUR E111; all with a C+ or higher
+Prerequisite(s): SUR\ E109, SUR\ E110, & SUR\ E111; all with a C+ or higher

-This experience gives the students the opportunity to build on didactic and clinical skills learned in the classroom as a member of the surgical team under direct supervision.
+Prerequisite(s) or Parallel(s): SUR\ E213 and SUR\ E215 This experience gives the students the opportunity to build on didactic and clinical skills learned in the classroom as a member of the surgical team under direct supervision.
 It focuses on minimally to moderately complex and specialty surgical procedures that take place in a clinical facility.
-This course is 19.5 hours per week over 15 weeks in the fall and is a corequisite to SUR E213 and SUR E215.
+This course is 24 hours per week over 15 weeks in the fall and is a co-requisite to SUR\ E213 and SUR\ E215.